Ziad235/CQTS-Lab/homework-solutions/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 suffice to prove that the number is even, so the statement "`n` is even" is a proposition: we know what it would mean to prove it.

-In this lecture, we will give a first pass at a type theoretic formalization of the notion of propositions.
+In this lecture, we'll give a first pass at a type theoretic formalization of the notion of propositions.
 One way to formalize a proposition is as a function to the Booleans.
 If `P : A → Bool` is such a function, then we think of it as describing the proposition